 Q: What is the typical load for online students?

 All MS degree candidates are required to complete a coursework-only track or perform

 research (thesis or problem report option) and follow a planned program of study.

-Committee (AEC) will be responsible for determining the plan of study appropriate
+committee will be responsible for determining the plan of study appropriate to

 the students with the necessary support to complete their degree and prepare them

 The safety management program offers students several possibilities for financial assistance.
 Safety management students have been able to obtain funding through:

 - Graduate Research Assistantship:.
 Faculty members are awarded grants or contracts to do research which includes money for a GRA to assist in the research.
 GRA availability varies with the award of a grant or contract and GRAs are selected by faculty members who receive grant awards.

 - Graduate Assistantships in other WVU units: Safety management students often obtain assistantships with WVU's Environmental Health and Safety department, WVU Medicine's Radiation Safety, the Job Accommodation Network (a national center helping employers meet ADA requirements) and WVU's undergraduate student advising.
 These assistantships are awarded through the specific units and depend on availability.